Best of Central Asia Tour – Spring

 Important notes

 • This is the Spring version of our bestselling tour to the “Five Stans”.
-We also have a Fall version (starting in Bishkek), and a Summer version (cheaper, shorter, and including more mountains).
+We also have a Fall version (starting in Bishkek), and a Summer version (including more mountains).

 • We can advise and take care of all visas for you.
-For Turkmenistan, you can get a visa on arrival with a letter of invitation pre-arranged by us.
-Other countries are visa-free for most nationalities.
+Citizens of most countries only need a visa for Turkmenistan, which you can get on arrival with a letter of invitation, pre-arranged by us.

 • Travel insurance is required